wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/OPCUA-MQTT-link/readme.md

 - All devices has Docker installed.
 - An SSH client.
 - Internet connection on the device.
-- A local OPCUA-cient.
+- A local OPCUA-client.
 Recommeded: UAExpert.
 - An account on the Docker-hub https://hub.docker.com/
 - Docker Desktop installed locally on your computer, with the setup complete and docker running.
 - Git Bash installed locally to access to local Docker Environment